Hergelicious/ml-biohydrogen-dark-fermentation-dataset/README.md

 If you use this dataset or code in your work, please cite:

-> H. H. Hassan, A. M. Abdelkader,
+> H. H. Hassan, A. M. Abdelkader,Medhat Mostafa
 > *Ensemble Machine Learning for Cross-Study Prediction and Optimization of Biohydrogen Yield from Waste-Fed Dark Fermentation*,
 >, [Year], DOI: [to be updated upon acceptance]